-The project partners of the consortium that will develop SUSTAINHUTS come from 4 European countries and are the followings: Foundation for the Development of New Hydrogen Technologies in Aragon (coordinator), Aragonese Mountaineering Federation, Italian Alpine Club Turin section (Italy), Environmental Park (Italy), Slovenia Mountain Partnership, Slovenia’s Hydrogen Technology Center, Ljubljana University (Slovenia), and the University of Brasov (Romania).
+The project partners of the consortium that will develop SUSTAINHUTS come from 4 European countries and are the followings: Foundation for the Development of New Hydrogen Technologies in Aragon (coordinator), Aragonese Mountaineering Federation, Italian Alpine Club Turin section (Italy), Environmental Park (Italy), Slovenia Mountain Partnership, Slovenia’s Hydrogen Technology Center and Ljubljana University (Slovenia).

 The Foundation for the Development of New Hydrogen Technologies in Aragon (FHA) is the main initiative promoted by the Government of Aragon Region to support the development of the new technologies related to renewable energy and hydrogen.
 FHA is a private non–profit organization.
 Currently the Foundation’s board is formed by sixty-seven companies and institutions belonging to all the economy sectors: automotive, chemistry, power generation, financial, educational, engineering, research and development centers and real estate.
 Some of the most relevant projects coordinated or developed by FHA in different EU and national programmes are listed below:

 - ELYntegration(coordinator(CO) FHA), 2015–2018: Grid Integrated Multi Megawatt High Pressure Alkaline Electrolysers for Energy Applications (GrantNo.671458) FCH-JU.

 - HY4ALL, 2015–2018: HYDROGEN FOR ALL OF EUROPE (GrantNo.671457).

 - KnowHy, 2014–2017: Improving the Knowledge in Hydrogen and Fuel Cell technology for Technicians and Workers (GranNo.621222) FCH-JU.